freenet (OTCMKTS:FRTAF) Sets New 12-Month Low – Time to Sell?

-freenet AG (OTCMKTS:FRTAF – Get Free Report)’s share price hit a new 52-week low during mid-day trading on Friday .
-The stock traded as low as $26.87 and last traded at $26.87, with a volume of 0 shares.
+freenet AG (OTCMKTS:FRTAF – Get Free Report)’s stock price reached a new 52-week low during trading on Thursday .
+The stock traded as low as $26.87 and last traded at $26.87, with a volume of 0 shares traded.
 The stock had previously closed at $26.87.

 freenet Price Performance

 freenet (OTCMKTS:FRTAF – Get Free Report) last issued its quarterly earnings data on Thursday, November 7th.
-The company reported $0.66 earnings per share for the quarter.
-The business had revenue of $679.75 million during the quarter. freenet had a net margin of 9.07% and a return on equity of 18.50%.
+The company reported $0.66 earnings per share (EPS) for the quarter. freenet had a net margin of 9.07% and a return on equity of 18.50%.
+The business had revenue of $679.75 million during the quarter.

 freenet Company Profile